thewca/wca-regulations/wca-guidelines.md

 - 9b++) [ADDITION] Events other than those specified in [Regulation 9b](regulations:regulation:9b) may be held during a competition, but will be considered unofficial and therefore will not be included in the official results of the competition.
 - 9b3b+) [CLARIFICATION] The "Mean of 3" statistic does not affect the competitor's ranking in a "Best of 3" round (which is based on the best result).
 The WCA recognises it outside of the competition format.
 - 9f1+) [EXAMPLE] If the timer displays 12.678 for an attempt, the original recorded time is 12.67 (drop any digit after a hundredth of a second).
 A judge may write the full-precision time on the score sheet (and keep the precision in the calculation of penalties), as long as the score taker truncates it for the official results.
-- 9f4+) [EXPLANATION] The result of an attempt is DNF only if the competitor began the attempt by indicating his readiness (see [Regulation A3b2](regulations:regulation:A3b2)) but the attempt was disqualified.
+- 9f4+) [EXPLANATION] The result of an attempt is DNF only if the competitor began the attempt by indicating that they are ready (see [Regulation A3b2](regulations:regulation:A3b2)) but the attempt was disqualified.
 - 9f5+) [CLARIFICATION] The result for an attempt is DNS if the competitor was eligible for the attempt and did not begin it (see [Regulation A3b2](regulations:regulation:A3b2)).
-If the competitor did not qualify for an attempt (e.g. in a combined round), he does not have any result for the attempt.
+If the competitor did not qualify for an attempt (e.g. in a combined round), they have no result for the attempt.
 - 9q+) [SEPARATE][RECOMMENDATION] Events and rounds should have at least 2 competitors.